DR. SARAH MARIE SELEM

 During her medical career, she has also been involved in multiple research studies and has published multiple manuscripts.
 Among these is a peer reviewed book chapter on Cardiac Stem Cells: Biology and Therapeutic Applications, an article on Stem Cell Therapy for Pediatric Dilated Cardiomyopathy, and an article on the Relationships between ethnicity, perinatal and early childhood feeding factors and body mass index among preschool-age children in the Journal of Immigrants and Minority Health.

 Dr. Selem has a passion for public health and volunteering.
-She enjoys serving the homeless at the Missionaries of Charity soup kitchen and has attended yearly medical mission trips to the Dominican Republic since 2008.
+She enjoys serving the homeless at the Missionaries of Charity soup kitchen, caring for the children at Open Door Health Clinic, and has attended yearly medical mission trips to the Dominican Republic since 2008.
 Her clinical interests include adolescent health, PCOS, ADHD, and nutrition.

 "I know that everyday I will go to work and smile...working with children is a true privilege and joy."